-These are the estimated program costs for the academic year that includes fall 2013, spring 2014, and summer 2014 for the 12-hour online graduate certificate in dietetics and integrative medicine.
-There are four required courses and each course is three credit hours.
-Usually students finish the program over four semesters.
-When the student continues in the program the following academic year, tuition and fees will change as tuition and fees are revised annually by the Kansas Board of Regents for the next academic year.
+These are estimated program costs for the 2014-2015 academic year for the 12-hour online graduate certificate in dietetics and integrative medicine.
+Four courses are required and each course is 3 credit hours.
+Usually students finish the program over 4 semesters.
+As the student continues into the second academic year, tuition and fees will change as these are revised annually by the Kansas Board of Regents.

 The student financial aid office calculates budgets for students applying for aid at KU Medical Center in order to determine a student's need.